Perfect sandwiches for a perfect tea.

 This is the best, most traditional recipe for cucumber sandwiches I have found.
 Some cucumber sandwich recipes call for cucumber and cream cheese, which is certainly a worthy and tasty option.
 But I find butter to be a little more subtle in flavor, which is a better complement to an also-subtle cucumber flavor.

-Things to bear in mind when making your this teatime treat:
+Things to bear in mind when making your this tea sandwich treat:

 - Slice the cucumbers into very thin slices.
 A vegetable peeler can be used to create long, thin slices to layer into the sandwich bread.

-- Season the cucumber in advance to add flavor and eliminate excess moisture.
+- Season the cucumber in advance with salt and toss in a bowl.
+This adds flavor and drains excess moisture.

 - Use soft, room-temperature butter for even spreading.